satyajitlion/GravLensing/research-log/Research Log 10-20-2025.md

 - How computationally expensive are G-CNNs compared to standard CNNs?
 The output tensors have an extra group dimension—does this lead to a linear increase in parameters and memory?

 - For gravitational lensing, which specific symmetry group is most relevant?
 Is it the p4 group (90° rotations), a continuous rotation group, or perhaps a group that includes flips (p4m)?
-How can I use a group that can work both for rotations and translations?
+	- How can I use a group that can work both for rotations and translations as I also need to account for translational invariance?
 Do I need to explore tensor neural networks for this?
 ***
 ### Next Steps

-1. Explicitly map out the pathway from an equivariant G-CNN to an invariant network.
-The next learning goal is to understand how to add a final invariant layer (e.g., group pooling) to produce a single, transformation-invariant output for lensing parameter prediction.
+1. The next learning goal is to understand how pooling works and if I could "map" out the pathway from an equivariant G-CNN to an invariant network.

 2. Plan a small-scale experiment to train a G-CNN with an invariant output on a toy problem (e.g., rotated MNIST) and compare it against a baseline.

 3. Investigate more modern or well-supported libraries for equivariant deep learning (`escnn`) as potential alternatives to `groupy`.

 4. Formally define the symmetry group for our gravitational lensing data to ensure the chosen G-CNN architecture is appropriate.

+5. Go through my data architecture and identify the "shape" of the data I have created.
+I a dictionary and arrays to encode all of my data.
+How would I unpack this data and make it suitable for a network (need to pre-process the data before using it in the neural network).

 ##### Tags: #NeuralNetworks #ENNs #GroupTheory #Transformation-Invariance #GroupEquivariantCNNs #GravitationalLensing